genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 └── playwright.config.ts
 ```

-The contents of your package's `jsdom.setup.ts` may simply be:
+The contents of the **jsdom.setup.ts** file for your package could simply be:

 ```typescript
 export * from '@genesislcap/foundation-testing/jsdom';
 ```

-The contents of your package's `playwright.config.ts` may include:
+The contents of the **playwright.config.ts** file for your package could include:

 ```typescript
 import { PlaywrightTestConfig } from '@playwright/test';